GENERAL TERMS AND CONDITIONS

 Service Provider means Perceptive Group Limited

-1.2 Interpretation: In this Agreement, unless the context indicates otherwise:
+1.2 Interpretation: In these terms , unless the context indicates otherwise:

-(a) headings are for ease of reference only and will not affect this agreement's interpretation;
+(a) headings are for ease of reference only and will not affect the agreement's interpretation;

 (b) references to a party or a person includes any form of entity and their respective successors, permitted assigns and representatives;